sayajinpt/BirdyBruteTool/Readme.txt

-The project do not contain none of bouth databases.
+The databases contained in the project are just for testing!!

 For database files u can contact me.

-O projecto nao contem as bases de dados.
+As bases de dados no projecto sao apenas para teste.
 Para os ficheiros de bases de dados pode entrar em contacto.